OpenDreamKit/OpenDreamKit.github.io/meetings/2016-06-27-Bremen/steering-slides.md

 ## ODK conferences: planning and possible locations for their organisation

 - Viviane Pons has contacted UNIKL and USTAN for planned conferences
-- UPSud application at the CIRM (Marseille) was not accepted
+- OpenDreamKit application at the CIRM (Marseille) was not accepted
 - ???

 ---